galaxyproject/galaxy-hub/src/news/2021-05-gcc-extended/index.md

 **Talk Abstracts: 17 May**

 Talk abstracts are now due by the end of 17 May.
-Talks can be either long (15-20 minutes) or lightning (5-7 minutes). **Talks** will be pre-recorded, with live Q&A. [Submit your abstract now](https://www.vibconferences.be/events/gcc2021-virtual-edition#abstracts).
+Talks can be either long (15-20 minutes) or lightning (5-7 minutes). **Talks** will be pre-recorded, with live Q`&`A. [Submit your abstract now](https://www.vibconferences.be/events/gcc2021-virtual-edition#abstracts).

 **Poster/Demo Abstracts: 14 June**